catseye/SixtyPical/README.markdown

 blocks.
 The `with` construct takes an instruction like `sei` and implicitly (and unavoidably) inserts the corresponding `cli` at the end of the block.

+Abstract interpretation extends to `if` blocks.
+The two incoming contexts are merged, and any storage locations poisoned in either context are considered poisoned in the result context.

+(Same should apply for `repeat` and `with` and, really, many other cases which there just aren't enough test cases for yet.)

 For More Information
 --------------------